Configuring a Validator

 3. Choose the Validator Type you want to configure on this source.
 For more information, see Validator Types.

-4. The Metric steps in the configuration depend on the selected validator type, and includes specifying fields and filters for validation, specifying windows to aggregate the data, segmenting the data for more granular analysis.
+4. The Metric steps in the configuration depend on the selected validator type, and can include the following steps:

-5. (Optional) Check Initialize using historical data to prime the anomaly detection algorithms.
+5. (Optional) Use historical data to prime the anomaly detection Check Initialize using historical data to prime the anomaly detection algorithms.
+The amount of historical data is configured with the window.

 1. Enter a Name and (optional) Description to help explain what the validator is used for.